 The one-hour webinar discusses what other architectural firms are doing to address risks such as hackers taking control of your servers, criminals tricking you into paying false invoices, and having your digital records held for ransom.
-Members can earn 1 hour of HSW AIA CE Credit for the webinar by emailing your name and member number along with a statement that you have listened to the entire webinar to: AIATrust@aia.org; you will receive the credit on your online transcript.
+Members can earn 1 hour AIA CE Credit for the webinar by emailing your name and member number along with a statement that you have listened to the entire webinar to: AIATrust@aia.org; you will receive the credit on your online transcript.
 Click here for the webinar recording.
 (NB: it may take a minute to download.)
 Click here for a copy of the webinar slides.

 The Changing Rules and Continuing Challenges of Employment Practices

 This one-hour webinar will help architecture firms address how to handle the complexity of employment conditions and practices.
 Victor’s Senior Risk Management Attorney, Frank Musica, addresses the current rules and latest case law that guide professional service firms and includes advice on how firms can reduce employment issues and avoid employee claims.
 Participants may earn one AIA CE Credit; click here for the webinar recording.
 Click here for the handout.
 Then email your name and member number with your statement to: AIATrust@aia.org.

 Copy-Catting: Intellectual Property Principles and Rights